Behaviour of some Hodge invariants by middle convolution: Abstract

 \section{Abstract}

-Following an article of Dettweiler and Sabbah, this article studies the behaviour of various Hodge invariants by middle additive convolution with a Kummer module.
-The main result gives the behaviour of the nearby cycle local Hodge numerical data at infinity.
-We also give expressions for Hodge numbers and degrees of some Hodge bundles without making the hypothesis of scalar monodromy at infinity.
+Following a paper of Dettweiler and Sabbah, this article studies the behaviour of various Hodge invariants by middle additive convolution with a Kummer module.
+The main result gives the behaviour of Hodge numerical data at infinity.
+We also give expressions for Hodge numbers and degrees of some Hodge bundles without making the hypothesis of scalar monodromy at infinity, which generalizes the results of Dettweiler and Sabbah.